clio-janelia/clio_ingest/README.md

 in the transformation, a rigid, translation only transformation is favored.
 Once these transforms are computed across all adjacent images, the results are combined and a global bounding box is computed for the volume.
-The images are then written to the "align" directory along with the transformation matrix used.
+The images are then written to the "align" directory along with the transformation matrices used.
 Future work could make this more robust by matching every other slice or to find large transformations as a mechanism to screen for outliers.
 This component also writes out temporary files (one per 2d image), which encodes each image as an array of 1024x1024 tiles.